 How Math is Becoming Cool in Supply Chain — Again!

 Of course, some managed to sneak in because of their experience in mathematical modeling, as algorithms were all the rage!
-I fell in the latter category.
-Or…let us just say someone believed I did.
+I fell into the latter category.
+Or… let us just say someone believed I did.

 We tackled some of the most complex and hairiest supply chain problems using mathematical techniques.
 Statistics, optimization, and heuristics-based approaches were gaining traction then.